- A pregnant woman living with HIV can pass on the virus to her baby during pregnancy, childbirth and through breastfeeding.

 How is HIV transmitted from mother to child during pregnancy?

-If you are a pregnant woman living with HIV, HIV in your blood could pass into your baby’s body.
-This is most likely to occur in the last few weeks of pregnancy, during labour, or delivery.
-Breastfeeding your baby can also transmit HIV, because HIV is found in your breastmilk.1
+If you are a pregnant woman living with HIV there are a number of ways that HIV might be passed on to your baby.
+HIV in your blood could pass into your baby’s body.
+This is most likely to happen in the last few weeks of pregnancy, during labour, or delivery.
+Breastfeeding your baby can also transmit HIV, because HIV is in your breastmilk.

 How do I know if I have HIV?

 If you are pregnant, it is important to attend your antenatal appointments, as these are the times when you can get an HIV test.

 Your healthcare professional will offer you a test at your first appointment.
 If the result is positive you will be encouraged to start antiretroviral treatment as soon as possible.
 You will also be offered a test in your third trimester (from 28 weeks).

 Remember that, whether you are pregnant or not, if you do have HIV you may not show any symptoms.
 The only way to know whether you are HIV-positive is to get tested.

 If at any point during your pregnancy or breastfeeding stage you think you have been exposed to HIV, you may be able to take post-exposure prophylaxis (PEP).
 You need to take PEP within 72 hours of possible exposure to prevent HIV from establishing in your body and being passed on to your baby.
 If you’re breastfeeding, you should discuss whether or not to continue breastfeeding with your healthcare professional.

 If you are pregnant, it is important to attend your antenatal appointments, as this is where you can get an HIV test.